Null Models and Community Detection in Multi-Layer Networks: Multi-layer null models: estimation and selection

 where $k_{i}$ and $e_{q}$ are the degree of node $i$ and the total degree of community $q$ respectively, and $e_{qq}$ and $L$ represent twice the total number of edges within community $q$ and the total number of edges in the entire network respectively.

-This modularity uses the configuration model \citep{b80} as the null model to generate the null network.
-In the configuration model $\mathcal{G} (N,\mathbf{k} )$ for a single layer network with number of nodes $N$ and degree sequence $\mathbf{k}=\{ k_{i} \}$, given the degree sequence of the nodes, the null network is sampled from a population of networks having the same degree sequence through random matching of nodes.
+Although originally the modularity score in Equation \ref{NG} was heuristically motivated, one can recognize the configuration model or a random graph on give degree sequence \citep{bollobas2001random,molloy1995critical} as the null model that generates the null network for this modularity measure.
+In the configuration model $\mathcal{G} (N,\mathbf{k} )$ for a single layer network with number of nodes $N$ and given degree sequence $\mathbf{k}=\{ k_{i} \}$, the null network is sampled from a population of networks having the same degree sequence through random matching of nodes.
 For some community assignment of the nodes of the network, the method then computes the expected number of edges according to this null network within each community.
 The modularity score is then the difference between the observed number of edges and the expected number of edges obtained in the previous step.
 Optimizing this modularity score across all possible community assignments will then lead to a detection strategy for network communities.

 Another related model is the ``expected degree model" by \citet{chunglu02}, which can be thought of as a null model for a likelihood modularity based on the degree corrected block model \citep{zlz12}.
-In this model each vertex $v_{i}$ is associated with a parameter $w_i$ which represents its expected degree.
-The probability $P_{ij}$ of an edge between nodes $i$ and $j$ is proportional to the product of the expected degrees $w_i$ and $w_j$:
+In this model each vertex $i$ is associated with a parameter $w_i$ which represents its expected degree.
+The probability $P_{ij}$ of an edge between nodes $i$ and $j$ is proportional to the product of the expected degrees $\kappa_i$ and $\kappa_j$ \citep{chung2002average}: